fwinkelbauer/fwinkelbauer.github.io/content/posts/2019-03-07-install-vsix-powershell.md

 date: 2019-03-07
 ---

-One of my previous posts outlined how to manage Visual Studio extensions installations by creating Chocolatey packages for each and every VSIX file you want to install.
+One of my previous posts outlined how to manage Visual Studio extension installations by creating Chocolatey packages for each and every VSIX file you want to install.
 This works fine in an environment where you are already using an existing Chocolatey repository to hold custom or internalized packages.
 The